naurril/naurril.github.com/posts/tf-notes.md

 * eigen
     * SimpleThreadPoolTempl<br>
-    when thread pool is created, all threads are started with the entry WorkerLoop, WorkerLoop wait for notifications and when waked up will start execute new task.
+    when thread pool is created, all threads are started with the entry WorkerLoop, WorkerLoop wait for notifications and when waked up will start executing new task.

 ## miscs
-* tf code usually returns a status code, function outputs are carried in output parameters. a const ref (const &) is input para, address(* arg) is normally outputs.
+* tf code usually returns a status code, function outputs are carried in output parameters. a const ref (const &) is input para, an address(* arg) is normally output para.